pwrdk/laravel-custom-attributes/README.md

 # laravel-custom-attributes
-A (advanced) custom attributes package for Eloquent Models
+A custom attributes package for Eloquent Models